The Register

 The Art 36 Question

-Whatever mitigations you chose, the residual-risk register has rows that still sit in the red or amber band.
+Whatever mitigations you picked, rows on the residual-risk register still sit red or amber.

-Art 36 prior consultation is required where the DPIA shows residual high risk.
-The DPC has 8 weeks to respond (extendable by 6).
+Art 36 prior consultation kicks in when the DPIA shows residual high risk.
+The DPC has 8 weeks to respond, extendable by 6.

 Launch is in 13 days.
-Marcus's investor update is in 22 days.
+Investor update in 22.

 The Letter